spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

  dont touch the rpi on runtime than is stable

+         -probesize 2400M -analyzeduration 2410M  takes 5 minutes to analyse the vob file for subtitles and different audio tracks

+ so ther is no output for 5 minutes

+         -probesize 200M -analyzeduration 200M

+60 seconds

         #!/bin/bash
        for file in "$1"; do   ffmpeg  -ifo_palette example.IFO -y -probesize 2400M -analyzeduration 2410M -hwaccel drm -hwaccel_output_format drm_prime  \